shorepine/tulipcc/docs/tulip_debug.md

 Now we need to process this `gmon.out` file using `gprof`.

 To do so, you need access to the compiled binary as well as `gmon.out`.
 For ESP-IDF, a compiled binary is an `elf` file, probably `build/X.elf`.
-This `elf` file needs some light modification before you give it to `gprof.`.
+This `elf` file needs some light modification before you give it to `gprof`.
 You need to copy it and then rename the section name `.flash.text` to `.text` so that gprof understands it.
 You can do that with a call to `xtensa-esp32s3-elf-objcopy`.

 Then you can run the included `gprof` that comes with ESP-IDF. `gprof` has tons of options, can draw pretty pictures to a PDF, etc, but i just like the default flat profile.